mjbieren/ApplyPPPFormat/README.md

 # Apply Phylopypruner format (APPPFormat)
-This step is necessary since Phylopypruner needs a certain format.
+This step is necessary because Phylopypruner requires a specific format.
-OSG added the right format to the alignment files, but IQTree removed this format in the tree output files.
+OSG added the correct format to the alignment files; however, IQTree removed this format from the tree output files.
 Apply Phylopypruner Format does this for you.
-It then moves the tree files to the output folder and also copies the alignment files to the output files.
+It then moves the tree files to the output folder and copies the alignment files to the exact location.

 It needs a taxonomic group file as guidance for the species/strain names (See [TaxonomicGroupFiles](https://github.com/mjbieren/ApplyPPPFormat/tree/main/TaxonomicGroupFiles) for examples).
 It doesn't matter how many taxonomic groups there are; the tool needs to know the header and strain format (which should be consistent).